Pope in Canada honors grandparents after Indigenous apology - NewsBreak

 Francis has long lauded the role of grandmothers in passing the faith onto younger generations, citing his own experience with his grandmother, Rosa, while growing up in Buenos Aires, Argentina.
 For several months Francis has delivered weekly catechism lessons on the need to treasure grandparental wisdom and not discard them as part of today’s “culture of waste.”

-Francis’ message has great resonance in Canada, given the respect owed to Indigenous elders and the fact that families were torn apart by the church-enforced government policy of forcible assimilation.
+Francis' message had resonance in Canada, given that families were torn apart by the church-enforced government policy of forcible assimilation.

 More than 150,000 Native children in Canada were taken from their homes and made to attend government-funded Christian schools from the 19th century until the 1970s in an effort to isolate them from the influence of their families and culture.
 The aim was to Christianize and assimilate them into mainstream society, which previous Canadian governments considered superior.

 In his first event in Canada, Francis on Monday blasted the residential schools as a “disastrous error” that did “catastrophic” harm.
-At the site of a former school in Maskwacis, he apologized for the “evil committed by so many Christians against the Indigenous peoples” and vowed further investigation and steps to promote healing.
+At the site of a former school in Maskwacis, he apologized for and vowed further investigation and steps to promote healing.

+“It is important to underscore that the church was not just an agent of the state, nor simply a participant in government policy, but was a lead co-author of the darkest chapters in the history of this land,” Sinclair said in a statement.

+“In many instances, it was not just a collaboration, but an instigation,” Sinclair said of the residential schools.

+Tuesday's Mass was notable for the lack of Indigenous representation in the service: Aside from some music before Francis arrived, there were no Indigenous hymns or prayers, despite the significant Indigenous presence among the faithful.
+Edmonton Archbishop Richard Smith thanked the pope for coming in four Native languages as well as French, but the service was otherwise celebrated in English.

-Among those in the crowd Tuesday was Lorna Lindley, a survivor of the Kamloops residential school in British Columbia, where the first presumed unmarked graves were discovered last year.
+For Lorna Lindley, a survivor of the Kamloops residential school in British Columbia, where the first presumed unmarked graves were discovered last year, the day was difficult.
 She said she was there to honor her late parents, who were taken to a residential school at age 5 in a cattle truck.

 “For myself it’s really heavy,” Lindley said.
 “It’s hard.
 No matter how many times you apologize, it doesn’t take away the hurt and pain.”